markcerqueira/markcerqueira.github.com/_posts/2018/2018-01-30-ask-take-feedback-octopath-traveler.md

 <iframe width="640" height="480" src="//www.youtube-nocookie.com/embed/GBAukVbwTxQ?rel=0" frameborder="0"></iframe>
 </div>

 The majority of the items addressed could be seen as minor quality-of-life tweaks.
-But it's fixing all these small papercuts that let a great game be perceived as the great game it is instead of a great game marred with small annonyances.
+But it's fixing all these small papercuts that let a great game be perceived as the great game it is instead of a great game marred with small annoyances.
 For example, I loved Xenoblade Chronicles 2 but found [there were several quality-of-life issues affecting the overall experience of the game][1].

 So I tip my hat to the Octopath developers for asking for feedback and more importantly, sifting through it and addressing things.
 Their 1.0 release will be even better for it and I'm very much looking forward to more classic JRPG goodness on my Switch!